AdobeDocs/app-builder/src/pages/resources/debugging/lesson3.md

 # Lesson 3: Managing Application Logs

 Logging is a great add-on for debugging apps during development as well as at runtime.
-Project Firefly [SDK](https://github.com/adobe/aio-sdk) and [CLI](https://github.com/adobe/aio-cli) provide commodities for developers to log and retrieve information and data from their apps.
+App Builder [SDK](https://github.com/adobe/aio-sdk) and [CLI](https://github.com/adobe/aio-cli) provide commodities for developers to log and retrieve information and data from their apps.

 In our sample app, `logger` is used throughout the `hello` action.
 It is provided by the [Firefly's core Logging library](https://github.com/adobe/aio-lib-core-logging).